aws/eks-charts/stable/appmesh-controller/README.md

 https://github.com/aws/aws-app-mesh-examples/blob/5a2d04227593d292d52e5e2ca638d808ebed5e70/walkthroughs/howto-k8s-fargate/v1beta2/manifest.yaml.template#L220
 ```

 #### Without IRSA
-If not setting up IAM role for service account, apply the IAM policies manually to your eks worker nodes.
+Find the Node Instance IAM Role from your worker nodes and attach below policies to it.
-**Note:** You can use the service account for controller iam policy from above steps or directly apply the controller iam policy to the Worker Nodes (Node Instance IAM Role)
+**Note** If you created service account for the controller as indicated above then you can skip attaching the Controller IAM policy to worker nodes.
+Instead attach only the Envoy IAM policy.

 Controller IAM policy
 - https://raw.githubusercontent.com/aws/aws-app-mesh-controller-for-k8s/master/config/iam/controller-iam-policy.json